-Marianne Sullivan received her doctorate in Public Health from the Department of Sociomedical Sciences, Mailman School of Public Health at Columbia University and a Master of Public Health degree from the University of California, Berkeley.
-She is currently an Associate Professor of Public Health at William Paterson University of New Jersey.
-She has also held teaching positions at Hofstra University and New York University.
-Prior to working in academia, she was an epidemiologist at Public Health – Seattle & King County, where she worked on many community based participatory research projects.
-Her book, Tainted Earth: Smelters, Public Health and the Environment was published in 2014 by Rutgers University Press.
-She has published numerous papers on occupational and environmental health and community based participatory research in peer-reviewed journals.
+Marianne Sullivan is an Associate Professor of Public Health at William Paterson University of New Jersey.
+She received her PhD in Public Health from Mailman School of Public Health at Columbia University and a Master of Public Health degree from the University of California, Berkeley.
+Prior to working in academia, she was an epidemiologist at Public Health - Seattle & King County, where she worked on many community based participatory research projects.
+Her book, Tainted Earth: Smelters, Public Health and the Environment (2014) was published by Rutgers University Press.
+She has published numerous peer-reviewed papers on occupational and environmental health and community based participatory research.

 Lourdes Vera is a PhD student in Sociology and member of the Social Science Environmental Health Research Institute (SSEHRI) at Northeastern University.
 As a former teacher, she is interested in how D.I.Y. tools and data visualization can help individuals from all skill levels and backgrounds mobilize to address environmental health and justice concerns.
 With EDGI, she has helped build and update this very website!